uofu-adv-emb-25/lab10_ian_luke_james/README.md

 ### 2. Blink an LED using FreeRTOS Thread

 For this activity we found that it used a few more mA and we found it to fluctuate between 32mA and 35mA.
-This means our power consumption is between 160mA and 175mA.
+This means our power consumption is between 160mW and 175mW.

 ### 3. Blink LED with busy loop

+We got 34mA when we fixed the while loop and added a blink statement at the end.
+We observed that the led was always on visibly as it was blinking fast enough to appear so.
+We also expected this current to be much larger, but the busy loop is likely not so resource intensive that it makes that much of a difference.

+34mA => 170mW of power usage.

 ### 4. Blink off an interrupt